-COVID-19 Industry Resources
+COVID-19 Industry Resources | Market Research Links | SBDCNet

 Association of Lodging Professionals: COVID-19 Industry Resources – Workforce relief, disaster recovery checklists, and industry impact news

-How to manage the COVID-19 impact for Hospitality Industry – Tips & recommendations from 10 hotel industry experts from HospitalityNet
+COVID-19 Survival Guide for the Hospitality Industry – Business resources, live updates, and coronavirus pandemic impact for the hospitality industry from HospitalityNet

-Checklist for Temporary Hotel Closures – Checklist for hotel managers compiled by HospitalityNet
+Checklist for Hotel Re-Opening Planning – Checklist for hotel managers compiled by HospitalityNet

 American Society of Travel Advisors COVID-19 Resources – Health and safety, transportation security, and funds relief guides